sftcd/tinfoil/README.md

 probably roughly correct if you're familiar with IETF stuff.
 (IOW, this isn't perfect text and that's ok:-)

-PRs that add to (really, record) those arguments are welcome, especially if they identify problems with specific proposals to break TLS.
+PRs that improve or add to or just record those arguments are welcome, especially if they identify problems with specific proposals to break TLS.

 ## Scheme-independent Points